reqable/reqable-docs/en-US/changelogs/windows/index.md

 - 🐞 [FIX] The bug where the system shows that the application is tracking the location.

 ## v2.0.0 <small><small>*2023-12-15*</small></small>
-- 🚀 [New] Supports collaboration with Reqable mobile apps.
+- 🚀 [NEW] Supports collaboration with Reqable mobile apps.
-- 🚀 [New] Supports importing and exporting pkcs12 root certificate file.
+- 🚀 [NEW] Supports importing and exporting pkcs12 root certificate file.
-- 🚀 [New] Supports viewing the currently used root certificate file.
+- 🚀 [NEW] Supports viewing the currently used root certificate file.
-- 🚀 [New] Diff tool supports header name lowercase comparation.
+- 🚀 [NEW] Diff tool supports header name lowercase comparation.
-- 🚀 [New] Adds a search icon for Code Editor and Hex Viewer.
+- 🚀 [NEW] Adds a search icon for Code Editor and Hex Viewer.
 - 💪 [Opt] Supports some non-standard proxy protocol messages.
 - 💪 [Opt] Redo traffic overview UI/UX.
 - 💪 [Opt] Redo Websocket UI/UX.